 Prized for its glossy leaves, the ZZ plant has evolved to tolerate the severe conditions of its native Southern Africa.
 An ancient plant that has seen extreme changes in climate over time, it’s notoriously adaptable indoors and stores water in its bulb-like rhizomes.

 That said, the ZZ isn’t a succulent and falling leaves are a sign that it’s lacking water.
 Give it a good shower every couple of weeks and you’re good to go.

-Size will vary, but total height is about 15 inches and planter width is 6 inches.
+Size will vary, but total height is about 14 inches and container width is 4 inches.